Up to 50% off sofas & mattresses — limited‑time deals.

 Metric Score Remarks

-Cooling / Breathability 3.9 Comfortable, but not the most breathable for long sits
+Cooling / Breathability 3.9 Comfortable, but not the most breathable

-Cleaning 4.0 Wipe-clean practicality stands out for real life
+Cleaning 4.0 Wipe-clean practicality stood out

 Value 4.5 Strong comfort and simplicity at a lower entry price